 Adzuki beans are round and small in size.
 The average adzuki bean is about 7mm in length and 5mm in width (2).
 These beans have a small hilum, a seed scar, on the sides.

 These beans can come in various colors, such as black, white, grey, or spotted.
 However, the most widely used adzuki beans are the red beans.

 Adzuki beans have a nutty and mildly sweet taste.
 Due to the mild taste, adzuki beans work well in the kitchen with various spices.
-The sweetness of adzuki beans is often used in confectionery and bakery products in the form of a bean paste.
+The sweetness of adzuki beans is often used as bean paste in confectionery and bakery products.

-Varieties of adzuki bean can have somewhat different nutrient levels, physical properties, and cooking requirements.
+Varieties of adzuki beans can have somewhat different nutrient levels, physical properties, and cooking requirements.